June 18, 2017

-We opted for thirty-two seats because we are hoping too that God continues to send us new vocations, but also because at solemn liturgies (with guest choirs) and during provincial and congregational meeting in Chicago, our previous choir lacked adequate seating.
+We opted for thirty-two seats because we are hoping that God continues to send us new vocations, but also because at solemn liturgies (with guest choirs), and during provincial and congregational meetings in Chicago, our previous choir lacked adequate seating.

 We are grateful for the many donations we have received that made the choir possible.